sirkhancision/XIVLauncherCLInstall/README.md

 ## Reason for this to exist:

 Void Linux currently doesn't have the .NET SDK available, which is needed to build XIVLauncher.Core, therefore I can't make a template that builds a working version of it.
-The [flatpak]([Flathub—An app store and build service for Linux](https://flathub.org/apps/details/dev.goats.xivlauncher)) currently has an issue where it starts to have performance issues after some time playing the game, along with not being able to use [gamemode]([GitHub - FeralInteractive/gamemode: Optimise Linux system performance on demand](https://github.com/FeralInteractive/gamemode)), so that's also out of question.
+The [flatpak](https://flathub.org/apps/details/dev.goats.xivlauncher) currently has an issue where it starts to have performance issues after some time playing the game, along with not being able to use [gamemode](https://github.com/FeralInteractive/gamemode), so that's also out of question.

 ## Some things you might want to edit in the script: